Gordon Campbell Gray

 Catherine started her career in London with Intercontinental, before being involved in several high profile openings including Conrad in Chelsea Harbour and The Metropolitan Park Lane.
 Catherine’s current role covers internal auditing, financial reporting and implementation of all accounting systems.

 After completing his Master’s degree in Business Administration, Oliver gained experience working across a wide range of departments in luxury hotels in Europe and the US for Intercontinental and Four Seasons.
-Oliver joined the pre-opening team at Le Gray, Beirut and is now responsible for supporting all of the group’s development projects.
+Oliver joined the pre-opening team at Le Gray, Beirut and works on all of the group’s creative work.